Ksdsk/Bibliotheque/Obsidian/Software Development/Scrum.md

 ## Sprint
 A *sprint* can be described as a measurement of a work iteration cadence, usually involving a start-to-finish task the given timespan.
 A sprint is generally two-weeks long.
 This short nature encourages small, incremental changes and promote lots of communication between the workforce and the customers.
 ## Sprint Planning
 Sprint planning is a tool to set up the sprints.
-A good sprint planning will keep the goals of the customers and the scrum team same.
+A good sprint planning will keep the goals of the customers and the scrum well-positioned and acknowledged.

+Sprint planning should be constrained no more than two hours each week, or four hours biweekly.
+This timeboxing makes sure that no time is wasted and everyone comes in prepared, as sprint planning takes up every members' time.

+Estimation is a huge part of the sprint planning process, because the team needs to define what can or cannot be done in the sprint.

+One common downfall of bad sprint planning is *overestimation*.
 ##